rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-0-setup-simple.md

 context.
 After all, `e` must then either be a primitive value ex-or a set of such values.

 Note that a setup was formerly defined as a tuple `S(P,U)` such that `P` is the set of sets, and `U` the universal set of elements.
-This more complete definition however seemed to make explanations needlessly verbose and thus more difficult to understand.
+This old but more complete definition however seemed to make explanations needlessly verbose and therefore more difficult to understand.

 <!-- ======================================================================= -->
-## possible variations
+## variations

 Recall that two non-empty sets can either be disjoint (DI), related (RE), or both sets overlap each other (OV) - in short **DI ex-or RE ex-or OV**, or